25+ Best Credit Cards in India for 2025

 HDFC Infinia Credit Card

 Infinia is everyone’s dream for ages without an exception.
-It has everything one would ever need.
-If you are looking for a single credit card for all your spends beyond Axis Magnus, Infinia will serve the need.
+If you are looking for a single credit card for with great support and rewards, then Infinia will serve the need.

-If you couldn’t get Infinia, Diners Black is equally good with same reward rate, only the capping on accelerated rewards are little different.
+If you couldn’t get Infinia, Diners Black Metal is equally good with same ongoing reward rate.

 Amex Platinum